Cupid (singer): 2006–2009: "Cupid Shuffle" and mainstream breakthrough

-2010–2017: Independent Grind and Personal Challenges
+2010–2017: Independent work and personal challenges

 Following his departure from Atlantic Records, Cupid continued to pursue his career independently.
-In 2010, he partnered with McDonald’s to release the “McCafé Shuffle,” leveraging brand collaborations to expand the reach of his music.
-In 2012, he appeared on Season 3 of The Voice on NBC, though producers asked him to perform “Cupid Shuffle” rather than the original song he preferred.
+In 2010, he partnered with McDonald's to release the "McCafé Shuffle", leveraging brand collaborations to expand the reach of his music.
+In 2012, he appeared on Season 3 of The Voice on NBC, though producers asked him to perform "Cupid Shuffle" rather than the original song he preferred.
 None of the four judges—Adam Levine, Cee Lo Green, Christina Aguilera, or Blake Shelton—turned their chairs.
 Cupid later revealed that the experience was emotionally difficult, a story he explores in his 2023 book Trust Your Gift.

 During this period, he released Feel Good Music (2012), Positopia (2013), Dance Fever (2015), and Dance Party King (2016), continuing to build his catalog and inspire dancers worldwide.

 In 2017, Cupid suffered a stroke that temporarily impaired his speech.
 The experience deepened his spiritual connection to music and reshaped his outlook on life and artistry.

-2018–Present: Resurgence, Legacy, and Global Reach
+2018–present: Resurgence, legacy, and global reach

-Cupid returned to music with the release of Capricorn in 2018, followed by a partnership with Walmart for the “Walmart Shuffle” in 2019.
-He followed up with Capricorn 2 in 2021, featuring tracks like “Flex,” which garnered significant attention in the Southern Soul and line dance scenes.
+Cupid returned to music with the release of Capricorn in 2018, followed by a partnership with Walmart for the "Walmart Shuffle" in 2019.
+He followed up with Capricorn 2 in 2021, featuring tracks like "Flex", which garnered significant attention in the Southern Soul and line dance scenes.

 In 2024, Cupid embarked on his first international tour, performing in countries including Kuwait, Qatar, Bahrain, Saudi Arabia, and Djibouti.
 In 2025, he launched his independent label, TOC (The Official Cupid), signed a distribution deal with Sparta Distribution, and partnered with After Dark Digital for public relations and digital marketing.
 These moves marked a new phase of global reach and artistic independence, reaffirming his role as a key figure in dance music and Southern Soul.